 The problem is that the story is completely false.
 Never happened.
 I have been looking for proof for years, and failed in my mission.
 I can readily put my hands on the man’s obituary, for Heaven’s sake, and it does not mention Shakespeare.
 Starlings yes, Shakespeare no. He did release the starlings.
 There’s just no reason to believe Shakespeare had anything to do with his decision.

-I’m well aware, though, that my failure to find proof doesn’t prove anything.
+I’m well aware, however, that my failure to find proof doesn’t prove anything.
 I’m not a professional academic, or a researcher.
 So I turned to those who are.

 Reddit has a group called “Ask Historians” which holds for itself a very high degree of proof.
 Not only do you need to cite sources for everything you state, sometimes people will call into question the validity of your sources.
 It’s great.
 I’ve always considered it a “read only” group, because I never thought I could offer anything that would stand up to the rigors of their cross examination.